[vc_row][vc_column][vc_column_text]

 The flower cheese from Naples

 However, in Naples, they use the ‘flower’ cheese from a small village near Naples, which is extremely difficult to get hold of elsewhere in the world.
-The only problem is that due to the high water content, the Mozzarella can slide off the pizza.
-Hence, the dryer Mozzarella is the preferred one for Italian restaurants with a high turnover as it is much easier to handle.
+The only problem is that the Mozzarella can slide off the pizza due to the high water content.
+Hence, the dryer Mozzarella is preferred for Italian restaurants with a high turnover as it is much easier to handle.

-The recipe for my pizza dough is a Neapolitan-style pizza as I don’t use fresh yeast but dry yeast, and most of my preferred toppings don’t include Mozarella.
+The recipe for my pizza dough is a Neapolitan-style pizza as I don’t use fresh yeast but dry yeast, and most of my preferred toppings don’t include mozzarella.
 If you once have had Fior di latte, you don’t want anything else.
 Delicious to use in salads or on a bruschetta.
-A good deli should stock this Mozarella.
+A good deli should stock this mozzarella.

 Pizza prep